buzzn/buzzn-reader/README.md

   - zip and upload image to aws s3

 ## Deploy
-  - download buzzn-reader-pi2.img or create it
+  - download [BuzznReaderOS](http://buzzn.s3.amazonaws.com/buzzn-reader-v1.img.zip) or create it
   - Insert a blank 8GB SD Card
   - Locate SD Card / diskutil list
   - Unmount the SD Card / diskutil unmountDisk /dev/disk3
   - Restore from a Cloned Image / sudo dd bs=1m if=./images/buzzn-reader-pi2.img of=/dev/rdisk3
+  - To see progress while it is running just type control-t